5/12/2025

 Conference Call Operator

 Thank you.
-Your next question comes from Scott Quirtzell from Ward Research.
+Your next question comes from Scott Wurzel from Ward.
+Hey, good afternoon, guys.

 speaker

-Hey, good afternoon, guys.
 Thank you for taking my question.
-I want to go back to the comments you made about the mortgage demand being a little bit elevated.
-I'm wondering if you can maybe unpack that a little more and talk about the drivers of the increased demand.
-And, you know, with the number of mortgage winds up 90 percent year over year, how much of that is due to higher demand versus, you know, better internal sales execution also.
+I wanted to go back to the comments you made about the mortgage demand being a little bit elevated.
+I'm wondering if you can maybe unpack that a little more and talk about the drivers of the increased demand and, you know, with the number of mortgage wins up 90% year over year, how much of that is due to higher demand versus, you know, better internal sales execution also?
+Thanks.

 speaker